Moonstone of Ancient Sri Lanka (සඳකඩ පහන)

 3. Balustrades (Korawak Gal)

-The design of the moonstone has undergone many changes over time, But the moonstones show the highest level of creativity and the most highly ornate ones have generally been dated to 8th-10th centuries, towards the latter half of the Anuradhapura era.
+The design of the moonstone has undergone many changes over time, But the moonstones show the highest level of creativity and the most highly ornate ones have generally been dated to the 8th-10th centuries, towards the latter half of the Anuradhapura era.
 Those reflecting the latest changes belong to the 18th century.
 Degaldoruwa provides the best of these latter (Devendra, 1965).

-The earliest investigator to consider of that these intrinsic carvings were meant to communicate some idea was H.C.P.
+The earliest investigator to consider that these intrinsic carvings were meant to communicate some idea was H.C.P.
 Bell.
-In 1891, he, with bis assistant, Mr. (later Dr.) D..
+In 1891, he, with his assistant, Mr. (later Dr.) D..
 M. Wiekremasingha, excavated the Vijayarama monastery to the north of Anuradhapura where he discovered small bronze figures of the guardian deities of the quarters (dik-palas), buried under the floor of each of the four porches at the cardinal points of the edifice.
-Associated with the figures of the dik-palas were also found bronze figurines of animals the elephant on the east, the horse on the south, the lion on the north and the bull on the west.
+Associated with the figures of the dik-palas were also found bronze figurines of animals the elephant on the east, the horse on the south, the lion on the north, and the bull on the west.
 These animals are not the vehicles of the respective guardians of the quarters Judging from the positions in which the effigies of the four animals were found at Vijayarama coupled with the detail of Buddhist cosmology according to which four rivers flow out of the Anotatta lake from the four directions, respectively, through mouths of these four animals, Mr. Bell concluded that they symbolized the quarters: elephant, east; horse, south; lion north and bull, west.
 Further, Bell inferred that the purpose of representing these animals on moonstones at the entrance to buildings was to indicate that these shrines were open to all Buddhist worshippers of the four quarters (Paranavitana, 1954).

 Both the above interpretation are only partial picking out certain components of the carving of a moonstone and Paranavithana provided a more detailed interpretation of all the semi-rings of the moonstone.

-Professor Paranavithana believes that the outer ring of fire represents the never ending life and the pains of passion associated with it.
-Moreover it says to the devotee who approaches the shrine, that he too must realize this if he were to attain his goal, which is the same as that attained by the Buddha.
+Professor Paranavithana believes that the outer ring of fire represents the never-ending life and the pains of passion associated with it.
+Moreover, it says to the devotee who approaches the shrine, that he too must realize this if he were to attain his goal, which is the same as that attained by the Buddha.

 In some moonstones (Nos. and g), the band of swans is separated from the lotus by a scroll, the flowers of which resemble water-lilies.
 This scroll is far less complicated in its design than the outer one, symbolizing therefore a state of existence in which the force of tanha has been kept under control.
 Perhaps this band is meant to represent existence in the heavenly worlds as per Paranavithana.